PickledPenguin/Auto_Excel/README.md

 "python3 ./setup.py"

-You will be able to configure the script's wait time between actions, datetime format string, and waypoints.
+You will be able to configure the script's wait time between actions, datetime format string, execution type, and waypoints.

 *Setting wait time*: